nylander/Easy_webshare_on_UPPMAX/README.md

 from the `INBOX` - you need to use the `cp` command in order to correctly change the ownerships of the transferred files!
 Normally you would have used, e.g., `mv`, but this will not work on UPPMAX (UPPMAX's `mv` changes ownerships correctly for files, but not for folders).
-Furthermore, the files need to be readable by the webserver, so symbolic links will not work.
+Furthermore, the files need to be readable by the web server, so symbolic links will not work.

 So to copy a whole folder, use: